phcerdan/SGEXT/README.md

 **S**patial**G**raph **Ext**ractor.

+Library with utilities to handle graphs extracted from binary images.

 Provides scripts to generate a thin/skeletonized image from binary images (segmentations).
 A thin image is a one pixel wide image, conserving the same topology (same number of holes, and shapes) than the input binary image.